terminalPoltergeist/yellowpages/README.md

 An `Endpoint` is simply a combination of an HTTP verb, called an `Action`, and a route path.

 The `httprouter.Handle` function comes from [github.com/julienschmidt/httprouter](https://github.com/julienschmidt/httprouter)

+An Endpoint:Handler entry encapsulates an atomic behaviour of a service.

 ### Register the service with your application router